minhquan23102000/personal-agent/docs/tools.md

 ## Documentation Guidelines

 When documenting tools, it's important to provide clear and concise descriptions that help the LLM understand how and when to use the tool.
 Think about the use case of the tool and how it can be used to solve a problem.
 Include many examples to help the LLM understand how to use the tool.
 Include scenarios to help the LLM understand how the tool can be used in real-world when they are on action.

+## Simplexity

+Tools should be designed for simplicity.
+Each tool should focus on a single task and perform it effectively.
+Avoid unnecessary complexity; instead, ensure that the agent can easily understand how to use the tool without confusion or ambiguity.